snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/json-editor/index.md

 Once you are done, click the **'Validate'** button and we'll validate that your schema is valid JSON markup.
 Assuming it passes validation the 'Publish' button will activate.

 Click **'Publish to development environment'** to publish your Data Structure to your development environment.
 As this is the first version of your data structure it will be created as version `1-0-0`.
-Click publish again on the modal dialog to confirm the action.
+Click publish again on the dialog to confirm the action.

 Your new Data Structure will be published to your development environment ready [for you to test](/docs/managing-data-quality/testing-and-qa-workflows/index.md).